 The chances are your website is not going to pass with flying colors because very often plugins like a Facebook like button throw errors.
 All you need to check is your side of things and reduce errors down to a minimum where you can.

-Coding errors can also create another issue.
-They can cause your website to display poorly in some browsers and there are so many different browsers out there that you can't possibly test them all.
+I mentioned earlier errors in your code can cause your website to display poorly in some browsers and there are so many different browsers out there that you can't possibly test them all.

 However if your website is already getting a fair number of visitors and you know your code has errors you can look for clues as to which browsers struggle with your content.

-For every user who finds you in a search engine but then backs out because your content does not display correctly, the search engine takes note.
-In their eyes your obviously not answering the question very well so perhaps you shouldn't be ranking there ....
+Also, for every user who finds you in a search engine but then backs out fast because your content does not display correctly in their browser, the search engine takes note.
+In their eyes your obviously not serving them well so perhaps you shouldn't be ranking there at all ....

-Most websites are on platforms like WordPress which make it really easy for you to create content without flaffing around with code to make it look great.
+Most websites are on platforms like WordPress which make it really easy for you to create content without flaffing around in the code to make everything look great.
 However when work is regularly edited invisible issues in code can start to gather.

 Here's some code I recenly saw on a client's website:

-Users will see the word Traffic just fine but search engines might not!.
+Users will see the word Traffic just fine but search engines might not because rogure code is breaking up the text.

 Usually your platform will have a way for you to check this.
 In WordPress, open a post or page to edit and at the top right of the main text entry area you will see two tabs: Visual and Text.